back to blog

 How to manage costs for large context LLMs?

-How do I hire senior AI engineers for large context window LLMs?
+How do I hire senior AI engineers to build with large context window LLMs?

 You could spend the next 6-18 months planning to recruit and build an AI team, but you won’t be building any AI capabilities.
 That’s why Codingscape exists.